mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 cooperative learning (Cohen 1982; Aronson; Jigsaw web)

 ### What does bias have to do with strategies like disrupting preparatory privilege?

+"female students with prior exposure outperform their male peers in all areas" (see Wilcox SIGCSE 2018)

 ### What does bias have to do with colorblindness?